 Our family was out of beekeeping for nearly 25 years.
 However, Paul’s youngest son, Joe, decided to give it another try in 2010 with a half-dozen hives.
 He simply wanted to see if “he could keep some bees alive”.
 He managed to do just that, and even doubled the number of hives!
 One year later, John, Joe’s older brother joined the beekeeping venture and together, they quickly added more hives.
 The brothers were eventually able to produce enough honey to begin selling honey to local stores.
 In 2012, John’s wife and sons joined the team as Bohman Bee Company was formed.

 Today, Bohman Bee Company owns and manages over 200 hives located throughout southern Indiana with plans to double this number quickly.
-We offer our honey in over 20 stores in Indiana and Ohio (click here to find our honey).
+We offer our honey in over 50 stores in Indiana, Kentucky, Illinois, Ohio, and Georgia (click here to find our honey).
 At Bohman Bee Company, we pride ourselves in delivering local, raw honey.
 Each bottle captures the essence of a certain time and place in Indiana.
 With the changing seasons and floral sources, each harvest has a unique taste.
 We bottle that flavor just as bees made it – RAW.